FrenzelGmbH/cm-address/README.md

 php yii migrate --migrationPath=@vendor/frenzelgmbh/cmaddress/migrations
 ```

-Inside your yii-config, pls. add the following lines to your modules section
+Inside your yii-config, pls. add the following lines to your modules section.
+As you
+might see, the gridview needs to be implemented too.
 ```
 'address'=>[
   'class' => 'frenzelgmbh\cmaddress\Module',
+],
+'gridview' =>  [
+  'class' => '\kartik\grid\Module'
 ],
 ```